-The twilight round saw kids and parents embrace the opportunity to join into the Indigenous Round festivities that included food tastings, dancing, art and crafts and a welcome to country by Elder Uncle Ben Taylor.
+The twilight round saw kids and parents embrace the opportunity to join in the Indigenous Round festivities.
+It included food tastings, dancing, art and crafts, also a welcome to country by Elder Uncle Ben Taylor.

 ‘I believe we don’t have enough understanding of indigenous culture’ says Michael Little.
-‘I attended an all-boys school and had a number of indigenous mates and developed a great bond with these boys purely out of mutual respect, something that can lack at times in society.
-An event like this is a great way to gain knowledge and experience the culture of our traditional custodians and therefore I am proud to be part of it’
+‘I attended an all-boys school and had a number of indigenous mates and developed a great bond with these boys.
+Purely out of mutual respect, something that can lack at times in society.
+An event like this is a great way to gain knowledge also experience the culture of our traditional custodians.
+Thus, I am proud to be part of it’

 The event saw a large turnout of young footballers from kindy through to teens together with their parents.
-The teens were encouraged to help the junior members play a match and develop their skills taking on a coaching type role for the nigh, a great way to develop club bonds and leadership skills.
+They were encouraged to help the junior members play a match also in developing their skills taking on a coaching-type role for the night.
+Moreover, it is also a great way to develop club bonds and leadership skills.

 Club Vice President Kyla Tilbury-Kegg was proud of the involvement on the night that was second to none claiming, ‘It was a fantastic night which exemplified the wonderful community spirit we have at Coolbinia’.